 God also calls us to invest in the things that are important.
 "Be generous: Invest in acts of charity.
 Charity yields high returns" (Ecclesiastes 11:1 MSG).
 We were delighted that, despite turbulent markets, 2008 was a year of continued growth for MEDA.
 Contributions from our 2,900 members and 2,000 supporters reached a new record of $2.9 million, up 12% from last year.
 We were able to leverage those contributions with government contracts and other funding by a factor of more than five to one, for total revenue of $18.5 million, up 15% from last year.

 Equally important, assets in the Sarona Risk Capital Fund increased 34% to $10.7 million, members' direct investment in MEDA programs increased 20% to $15 million, and assets under management increased 36% to $132 million.
 Our net surplus of $1.8 million, resulting largely from appreciation in the value of our Sarona Risk Capital Fund investments and generous contributions, gives us hope that the poor are indeed investible.
 Most of these funds will be reinvested again and again in businesses that serve the poor.

 This year we also began what we hope will become a more global outreach to supporters, investors and government donors.
 Titus Horsch was hired as our MEDA representative for Europe, based in Germany and charged with expanding our visibility there and throughout Europe.

-We are immensely grateful to our members and our board who generously share their time, skills and resources to help MEDA set the pace.
-We invite you to share in this work.
+We are immensely grateful to our members and our board who generously share their time, skills and resources to help MEDA create Dividends of Hope.
+We invite you to join in this work.